noi-techpark/authentication-server/readme.md

 docker-compose stop
 ```

+### SMTP Server

+In order to test the whole workflow locally, [Mailhog](https://github.com/mailhog/MailHog) is set up and can be configured as SMTP server that catches all outgoing mails.
+These are the SMTP configurations:

+- Host: mailhog
+- Port: 1025

+All catched emails can be visited at [http://localhost:8025/](http://localhost:8025/).

 ### Custom domain

 If you wish to run the environment locally with a custom domain and using HTTPS then check out the Docker Compose file [docker-compose.aboutbits.yml](docker-compose.aboutbits.yml).
 You can run all the previous commands by referencing the custom Docker Compose file: